jkamenik/orig-blog/source/_posts/2015-02-10-emacs-fullscreen.markdown

    Toggle fullscreen mode of the selected frame.
 ```

-That looks promissing so I run it as an interact command: `M+x
+That looks promising so I run it as an interact command: `M+x
-toogle-frame-fullscreen` and it does what I expect.
+toggle-frame-fullscreen` and it does what I expect.
 Now to bind it to
 a key.

 I added the following to my config: